What is PlatformIO?¶

 This is cross platform code builder and library manager with platforms like Arduino or MBED support.
 They took care of toolchains, debuggers, frameworks that work on most popular platforms like Windows, Mac and Linux.
 It supports more than 200 development boards along with more than 15 development platforms and 10 frameworks.
 So most of popular boards are covered.
 They’ve done hard work in organizing and managing hundreds of libraries that can be included in to your project.
 Also lots of examples allow you to start developing quickly.
 PlatformIO initially was developed with Command line philosophy.
 It’s been successfully used with other IDE’s like Eclipse or Visual Studio.
 Recently they’ve released a version with built in IDE based on Atom text editor”, - [Embedds].

-- The main problem which repulses people from embedded world is a complicated process to setup development software for a specific MCU/board: toolchains, proprietary vendor’s IDE (which sometimes isn’t free) and what is more, to get a computer with OS where that software is supported.
+- The main problem which repulses people from the embedded world is a complicated process to setup development software for a specific MCU/board: toolchains, proprietary vendor’s IDE (which sometimes isn’t free) and what is more, to get a computer with OS where that software is supported.

 - Multiple hardware platforms (MCUs, boards) require different toolchains, IDEs, etc, and, respectively, spending time on learning new development environments.

 - Finding proper libraries and code samples showing how to use popular sensors, actuators, etc.

-- Sharing embedded projects between team members, regardless of operating system they prefer to work with.
+- Sharing embedded projects between team members, regardless of an operating system they prefer to work with.

 PlatformIO is independent of the platform, in which it is running.
 In fact, the only requirement is Python, which exists pretty much everywhere.
 What this means is that PlatformIO projects can be easily moved from one computer to another, as well as that PlatformIO allows for the easy sharing of projects between team members, regardless of operating system they prefer to work with.
 Beyond that, PlatformIO can be run not only on commonly used desktops/laptops but also on the servers without X Window System.
 While PlatformIO itself is a console application, it can be used in combination with one’s favorite Cloud & Desktop IDE or text editor such as PlatformIO IDE for Atom, CLion, Eclipse, Emacs, NetBeans, Qt Creator, Sublime Text, VIM, Visual Studio, PlatformIO IDE for VSCode, etc.